 If IT Isn’t Helping Your Business, It’s Holding You Back

 IT should equip your people to serve your customers and achieve your goals.
-IT should put you in a position so that you can innovate and pivot with changing circumstances.
-So, if you’re just thinking that IT is overhead, you need a mindset reset so that you can start thinking about IT in a new way and that means you need a new approach.
+IT should put you in a position so you can innovate and pivot with changing circumstances.
+So, if you’re just thinking that IT is overhead, it’s time for a mindset reset.
+Start thinking about IT in a new way.
+You need a new approach to IT.

 How to Recognize Reactive IT

-Let’s look at some of the causes behind the growing pains that you’re experiencing.
+Let’s look what’s causing the growing pains that you’re experiencing.
 Don’t be surprised if you notice some overlap between the following situations.

 You Break It.
 They Fix It.